Least-Squares Full-Wavefield Migration

-In The Leading Edge this January, Shaoping Lu and co-authors present their new least-squares full-wavefield migration technology.
+In The Leading Edge this month, Shaoping Lu and co-authors present our new least-squares full-wavefield migration technology.

 Depth migration of the full reflected wavefield, including primary and sea-surface reflected energy (also referred to as free surface multiples or high order reflections), can significantly enhance image illumination and resolution compared to conventional migration.
 Shaoping Lu, Faqi Liu, Nizar Chemingui, Alejandro Valenciano and Andrew Long outline how least-squares full-wavefield migration (LS-FWM) directly computes earth reflectivity by iteratively solving the inversion problem.